-A little over a month before the death of Mager Steele Jr. the stone side of the property was purchased on 9 July 1900 for $410 by Katie Mae Lemley Parker.
+A little over a month before his death Mager Steele Jr. sold the stone side of the property on 9 July 1900 for $410 to Katie May Lemley Parker.
 This price was $185 more than Steele & Bro. had paid when they purchased it from Jacob and Mary Shryock in January of 1872.
 It is difficult to assess with certainty the reason for this increase in the value of the property, but 1900 was the year the M. J. Grove Lime Plant was established, and with it came jobs for the local populace.
 Writing in 1905 for her book Early Days and Methodism in Stephens City, Virginia, Inez Virginia Steele stated the following about the “condition” of the town at that time in the opening years of the 20th century: “The town has improved in the last twenty years.
 Many new houses have been built and old ones renovated till they appear new.
 Real estate has improved in value.
 There are no unoccupied houses; before a house is vacated there are several applications for it.”
 It is likely that this increase in price was more a reflection of the town’s booming real-estate market at that time rather than an indication of any significant improvements to the property itself.